3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Module Descriptors

-For plugins that contain code, the descriptor file will contain at least one module descriptor.

 | Field name | Info | Description |
 |--------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name | Required | Unique name of this plugin module that will be loaded with the plugin.
 At runtime, the engine will expect appropriate plugin binaries to exist in the plugin's Binaries folder with the module name as specified here.
 For modules that have a Source directory, a matching *.Build.cs file is expected to exist within the module's subfolder tree. |